 - Power Consumption – How much battery power the application is consuming when installing in the device?

 We developed a Simple Expense Management app, both in Ionic and React Native over which we conducted the following tests.

 We used PowerTutor for evaluating and measuring the test measurements such as CPU, Memory and battery power.

 #1 TEST CASE – To test how both applications performed in Startup and IDLE state

-Power Consumption: The graph below illustrates the battery consumption of both the applications during the test.
-As noticed from the graph, the battery usage is significantly higher for Ionic application at the time of application startup with 520 mW recorded as an average battery usage.
+Power Consumption: The graph below illustrates the battery consumption of both applications during the test.
+As noticed from the graph, the battery usage is significantly higher for Ionic application at the time of application startup with 520 mW recorded as average battery usage.